tripod31/foo_lyricsource/README.md

 Fix for access violation error.If download_page() fails,it aborts to process.

 ####2016/01/13
-Currently,I can't access to "www.azlyrics.com".Maybe connection from my country is blocked?
-So I added "external command" source.Explanation is above.
+Added "external command" source.Explanation is above.
-I can't test "www.azlyrics.com" source now.So I'm not sure the source works well.
+Currently,I can't access to "www.azlyrics.com".I can't test "www.azlyrics.com" source now.So I'm not sure the source works well.